alihaktan35/alihaktan35/README.md

-# Hi there, I'm Ali Haktan! 👋

-## 🎓 About Me

-I'm a 4th year Computer Engineering student from Türkiye, passionate about building innovative solutions and exploring new technologies.
-Welcome to my GitHub profile where I share my projects, experiments, and learning journey!
+# Welcome to my GitHub profile! 👋

 ## 🌐 Connect With Me